 This historic town was the site of Victoria’s first gold strike in 1851 and many of the original buildings line its wide main street.
 I was keen to visit, as nowadays it’s famous for its many secondhand bookshops and an annual book festival in May.
 Most of the bookshops are only open at the weekend.
 I couldn’t find anything worth buying at their overinflated prices though.
 Ironically, the library had been abandoned.

 Another interesting and historic town with impressive 19th century buildings indicating its wealthy gold rush past.
 It also has a privately owned observatory which is open every Friday, Saturday and Sunday on clear nights.
-Shame his neighbour at the back has let a large tree grow, blocking the eastern night sky.
+Jonathan commented that it was a shame his neighbour at the back has let a large tree grow, blocking the eastern night sky.

 The sun was out again and we instantly felt relaxed at Maryborough Caravan Park which is next to Lake Victoria and within walking distance to the town.
 We could see why several people had written on Wikicamps that they came for a day and stayed for a week.
 The only downside is all the ducks which I think remind Winston of our chickens he used to round up.